Willamette University MBA: Academics

-The school also offers a four-year joint MBA-JD degree in association with the Willamette University College of Law.
+The school also offers a four-year joint MBA-JD degree in association with the Willamette University School of Law.
 Willamette's MBA for Professionals program in Portland and Salem focuses management skill development, broad based strategic thinking and cross-functional knowledge.
-Classrooms are located in the Brewery Block II building in the Pearl District and on the Salem campus.
+Classrooms are located in the EcoTrust building in the Pearl District and on the Salem campus in Kaneko.

 Atkinson offers three study abroad programs, Copenhagen Business School in Denmark and Bordeaux Business School and EM Strasborg Business School in France.
 In addition to student programs, AGSM also offers an Executive Development Center (EDC) designed to educate businesses and organizations as consultants to those groups.
 The PACE Program is the centerpiece of Atkinson's full-time MBA Program, specifically for students early in their career or changing careers.
 By working within and outside organizations, students apply what they are learning in the classroom to the inner workings of the private, non-profit, and government sectors.

 Rankings and accreditation

 AGSM is accredited by the AACSB in business, by NASPAA for government and not for profit administration, and the law school has been accredited by the American Bar Association since 1938.
 It was the first school in the world to be accredited by both the NASPAA and AACSB.
 Atkinson was selected as one of the top 91 programs for preparing MBA's for social and environmental stewardship by "Beyond Grey Pinstripes" and ranked 28th for the specialty of "Public Affairs, Public Finance and Budgeting" by U.S. News & World Report.
 As of 2009, U.S. News & World Report ranks the school's public affairs program as the 90th best in the United States.
 Willamette's MBA program is also listed as one of Forbes best business schools, the highest ranked program in Oregon in 2009 and the only ranked program in Oregon in 2011.
 It was also the only Oregon school to make Bloomberg Businessweek's rankings in 2014, coming in at 81.

 "Beyond Grey Pinstripes" again recognized Willamette's commitment to ethics, environmental stewardship and social responsibility.
 Willamette's MBA was ranked No. 23 in the world in the rankings released in 2011.
 Willamette received special recognition for its business impact, which measures how courses prepare students to lead for-profit businesses that improve social and environmental conditions.

+In 2023, Willamette MBA was ranked as a top US B-school by Bloomberg Business week for the 10th consecutive year.
+It was ranked #1 in Oregon.
+Willamette MBA was ranked a 2024 top business school (#1 in Oregon and #2 in the Pacific Northwest) by Bloomberg Businessweek.
+Out of over 1,100 accredited MBA programs in the US, Willamette MBA was listed in the top 100, putting it within the top 10% of all MBA programs in the country.